 The Safe Drinking Water Act requires periodic testing of the water for approximately 60 different chemical parameters.
-The latest results for all parameters are provided in Appendix A. The sampling frequency varies for different types and sizes of water systems and chemical parameters.
-If the concentration of a parameter is above half of the Maximum Allowable Concentration (MAC) under the Ontario Drinking Water Quality Standards, an increased testing frequency of once every three months is required by the Regulation.
+The latest results for all parameters are provided in Appendix 'A'.
+The sampling frequency varies for different types and sizes of water systems and chemical parameters.
+If the concentration of a parameter is above half of the MAC under the Ontario Drinking Water Quality Standards, an increased testing frequency of once every three months is required by O. Reg.
+170/03.
 Where concerns regarding a parameter exist, the MECP can also require additional sampling be undertaken.

-Information on the health effects and allowable limits of components in drinking water may be found on the MECP web page through the link provided in Appendix A. Additional information on common chemical parameters specific to the Ingersoll Drinking Water System is provided below.
+Information on the health effects and allowable limits of components in drinking water may be found on the MECP web page through the link provided in Appendix 'A'.
+Additional information on common chemical parameters specific to the Ingersoll Drinking Water System is provided below.